lil-lilithhh/Spline-Path-Control-MYou/README.md

 ## Features

+* **Beautiful Design:** A gorgeous user interface designed for humans; because Gen AI has been lacking in this department.
 * **Multi-Spline Editing:** Create multiple, independent spline paths
 * **Intuitive Controls:** Quickly edit splines and points
 * **Playback scrubber:** Scrub through playback via the timeline and go frame-by-frame with the arrow keys